Kansas City Chiefs: Hank Stram leaves team

-In 1980, Coach Marv Levy cut future Hall of Fame Kicker Jan Stenerud for little-known Nick Lowery, who would become the most accurate kicker in NFL History over the next fourteen years.
+In 1980, Coach Marv Levy cut future Hall of Fame Kicker Jan Stenerud for little-known Nick Lowery, who would become the most accurate kicker in NFL history over the next 14 years.
 In 1981, running back Joe Delaney rushed for 1,121 yards and was named the AFC Rookie of the Year.
 The Chiefs finished the season with a 9–7 record and entered the 1982 season with optimism.
 The NFL Players Association strike curbed the Chiefs' chances of returning to the postseason for the first time in over a decade.
 The Chiefs tallied a 3–6 record and in the off-season, Joe Delaney died while trying to save several children from drowning in a pond near his home in Louisiana.

-The Chiefs drafted quarterback Todd Blackledge over future greats such as Jim Kelly and Dan Marino in the 1983 NFL Draft.
+The Chiefs drafted quarterback Todd Blackledge over future greats such as Jim Kelly and Dan Marino in the 1983 NFL draft.
 Blackledge never started a full season for Kansas City while Kelly and Marino played Hall of Fame careers.
-While the Chiefs struggled on offense in the 1980s, the Chiefs had a strong defensive unit consisting of Pro Bowlers such as Bill Maas, Albert Lewis, Art Still and Deron Cherry.
+While the Chiefs struggled on offense in the 1980s, they had a strong defensive unit consisting of Pro Bowlers such as Bill Maas, Albert Lewis, Art Still and Deron Cherry.

 John Mackovic took over head coaching duties for the 1983 season after Marv Levy was fired.
 Over the next four seasons, Mackovic coached the Chiefs to a 30–34 record, but took the team to its first postseason appearance in 15 years in the 1986 NFL playoffs.
 They lost to the New York Jets in the wild-card round.
 Despite leading the Chiefs to only their third winning season and second playoff appearance since the merger, Mackovic was fired for what Hunt described as a lack of chemistry.
 Frank Gansz served as head coach for the next two seasons, but won only eight of 31 games.